tuanlamit/python-netmiko-script-2/README.md

 x.x.x.x is the IP address of the terminal server and 20xx is the line number defined by the router, which provides access to the switches.

-line number could be 20xx, 40xx, or 60xx, but preferrably 20xx for normal use.
+Line number could be 20xx, 40xx, or 60xx, but preferrably 20xx for normal use.

 Below is the physical lab topology: